 The answer is probably not.
 The vegetable starch is tough to separate from the paper.
-It is incredibly sticky and, while it is not a chemical, most recycling centers will not have the facilities to do that.
-In any case, they will probably just have a blanket ban on tape, so your gummed paper wouldn’t be getting through anyway.
+It is incredibly sticky, and while not a chemical, most recycling centers will not have the facilities to do that.
+They will probably have a blanket ban on tape, so your gummed paper wouldn’t get through anyway.

-That being said, at least you can feel a little bit better about yourself if this ends up in a landfill.
+That said, at least you can feel a little bit better about yourself if this ends up in a landfill.
 This is because everything about the gummed paper tape is 100% organic.
-This means that it will break down in the soil and it won’t be leaking any of those awful chemicals that other tape products are known for.
+This means that it will break down in the soil and won’t leak any of those awful chemicals that other tape products are known for.

-If you have to go for the eco-friendly option, then we highly recommend that you pick up some gummed paper tape.
-It is more expensive, but at least you know that you won’t be damaging the environment when you use it, right?
+If you have to choose the eco-friendly option, we recommend picking up some gummed paper tape.
+It is more expensive, but at least you know you won’t damage the environment when you use it, right?

 Sometimes.
 It is paper, after all.
-The adhesive is not going to be as intense as some other products too, which means that it can be recycled a bit easier.
-In many cases, you can put masking tape into the standard paper recycling.
+The adhesive will not be as intense as some other products, which means it can be recycled more easily.
+You can often put masking tape into the standard paper recycling.

 However, you will have to look at the packaging of the masking tape to work this out.
 This is because many masking tapes are made from recycled paper.
-This actually means that it cannot be recycled again and, therefore, you will have no choice but to throw it in the trash.
-Thankfully, these products tend to be biodegradable so it isn’t that much of an issue.
+This means that it cannot be recycled again, so you will have no choice but to throw it in the trash.
+Thankfully, these products tend to be biodegradable, so it isn’t that much of an issue.

-In summary, tape cannot be recycled.
+In summary, the tape cannot be recycled.
 About the only bit of tape that can be recycled will be masking tape, and even that will be dependent on the brand.
-If you are recycling a box, then try to make sure that you remove as much tape as possible from it first.
+If you are recycling a box, try to remove as much tape as possible from it first.

 The most environmentally friendly types of tape are masking tape and gummed paper.
-These are made with mostly recycled products and are biodegradable for the most part so they have a minimal impact in the long run.
+These are made with primarily recycled products and are biodegradable for the most part, so they have a minimal impact in the long run.